matthewhand/openai-f5-tts/README.md

 - [ ] Add expression parsing for nuanced speech
 - [ ] Document usage for fine-tuned models
 - [ ] Enhance error handling and logging

+---

+## Support

+If you encounter any issues or have questions, feel free to open an issue on the [GitHub repository](https://github.com/matthewhand/openai-f5-tts).

+---

+## Contributing

+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before getting started.

+---

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

+Thank you for using **openai-f5-tts**!
+We hope it helps bring your projects to life with natural and customizable speech synthesis.